Trinity Church, Luxembourg

 Trinity Church (Dräifaltegkeetskierch; French: Église de la Trinité; German: Dreifaltigkeitskirche), also known as the Protestant Church, has been used since 1817 for Protestant services in the city of Luxembourg.
-It is located on Rue de la Congrégation in the old town.
+It is located on Rue de la Congrégation in the city's Ville Haute district.

 History

 Congregation church

 Around 1313, Friedrich von Meysenburg had a chapel built on this spot.
 In 1602, the Dominicans built a monastery around the church.
-When the Jesuits established themselves nearby and built the Athénée de Luxembourg and the Jesuit church, which is now Notre-Dame Cathedral, the Dominicans moved to the Fishmarket, and in 1628 sold the monastery and church to the Congrégation Notre-Dame des chanoinesses de Saint-Augustin.
-This order was founded in 1597 in the Duchy of Lotharingia by Alix Le Clerc and the abbot Pierre Fourier.
+When the Jesuits established themselves nearby and built the Athénée de Luxembourg and the Jesuit church, which is now Notre-Dame Cathedral, the Dominicans moved to the Fish Market, and in 1628 sold the monastery and church to the Congrégation Notre-Dame des chanoinesses de Saint-Augustin.
+This order was founded in 1597 in the Duchy of Lorraine by Alix Le Clerc and the abbot Pierre Fourier.
 In Luxembourg, they are colloquially called Sophie-Schwësteren, and have devoted themselves to the education of girls since their foundation.

 During the siege of the city by the troops of Louis XIV in 1684, the church and monastery were bombarded and destroyed, but then rebuilt.
 In 1737 the cornerstone of a new church was placed on the foundations of the old church.
 This new church, very similar to St. Paulinus' Church in Trier, was the first large Baroque building in the city.
 In 1745 the church was consecrated to the Holy Trinity by the suffragan bishop of Trier, Lothar Friedrich von Nalbach.
 It received its first altars in 1770.
 These are now in Saint Michael's Church, and in the churches of Baschleiden and Everlange.
 A large painting by Jean-Pierre Sauvage is now in the church of Hellange.
 These pieces of art from Trinity Church had to be brought to safety in 1795 from French Revolutionary troops.

 Until this time, a crypt under the church was used as a burial site.
 In two rows on top of each other, as in the Roman Catacombs, 32 graves are located, in which 125 canonesses are buried.
 In the crypt, there are also two grave stones, of the founders of the monastery, namely Anne-Marie von Mansfeld (1585-1657) and Marguerite von Busbach (1579-1651).
 The crypt was only rediscovered in 1939, under Public Works Minister René Blum, while the church was being renovated.
 Workers found an ornament on a wall with the inscription "Sanguis Eius Super Nos" (His blood [be] on us - Matthew 27:25).

 During the time of the French Revolution, the church was used as a fodder store, a theater, and a decadal temple.